ros2/design/articles/actions.md

 The cancel request policy is the same as in ROS 1.

 - If the goal ID is empty and timestamp is zero, cancel all goals
-- If the goal ID is empty and timestamp is not zero, cancel all goals accepted at or before the time stamp
+- If the goal ID is empty and timestamp is not zero, cancel all goals accepted at or before the timestamp
-- If the goal ID is not empty and timestamp is not zero, cancel the goal with the given ID regardless of the time it was accepted
+- If the goal ID is not empty and timestamp is zero, cancel the goal with the given ID regardless of the time it was accepted
-- If the goal ID is not empty and timestamp is zero, cancel the goal with the given ID and all goals accepted at or before the timestamp
+- If the goal ID is not empty and timestamp is not zero, cancel the goal with the given ID and all goals accepted at or before the timestamp

 ### Get Result Service